KaijuML/dtt-multi-branch/README.md

 During inference, weights are fixed to only use RNNs which where associated to non-diverging tokens during training.

+To work work with OpenNMT-py, you will need the following libraries:

+`pip install torch torchtext configargpase`

 # Dataset: download & format

 For all dataset related operations, please refer to `data/README.md`